wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 </tr>
 <tr>
 <td markdown="span">`iterationLimitExceed`</td>
-<td markdown="span">Check whether an iteration limit is limiting the number of the result returned.
+<td markdown="span">Checks whether the number of the result returned is limited by an iteration limit.
 Valid values are: `failingLimitExceed`, `inMaintenanceLimitExceed`, `newlyFailingLimitExceed`, and `recoveredLimitExceed`.
 </td>
 </tr>
 </tbody>